morphyn/stating-the-obvious/posts/2012-11-11-learning-scala.md

 An interesting thing is that the more I study powerful languages, the less I find myself enclined to use Java or C# if I don't have to.
 Python is still my language of choice, we'll see how that turns out.
-I hope we will soon see a questionning in the software industry regarding their choices.
+I hope we will soon see a questionning in the software industry regarding their tools selection.
 Next up, [Go](http://golang.org) ?